Travel in Austria

 For many years, the local residents believed that the opening at the summit of the Hochkogel mountain was none other than the entrance to hell.
 Therefore, no one dared to venture into the dark opening.
 It was only at the end of the 19th century that a man named Anton von Posselt-Czorich, a naturalist from Salzburg, made the journey up the mountain and entered the cave for the first time.
 He was the first to discover the vast world of ice hidden within.

-A year after his visit to the cave, Anton published a comprehensive report on his discovery, but it did not receive much enthusiasm.
-It was only about 15 years after the report’s publication that a man named Alexander von Mörk, the founder of the Salzburg Cave Exploration Society, understood the importance of Anton von Posselt-Czorich’s discovery.
-Accompanied by a few other explorers, he set out to explore the cave, and thanks to him, it became a famous and tourist-frequented place.
+A year after his visit, Anton published a detailed report on his discovery, but it received little attention.
+It wasn’t until about 15 years later that Alexander von Mörk, founder of the Salzburg Cave Exploration Society, recognized the significance of Anton von Posselt-Czorich’s find.
+Together with a few fellow explorers, he set out to explore the cave, and thanks to his efforts, it eventually became a well-known tourist destination.

 In the 1920s, a basic walking path was installed which helped with walking inside the cave, and several huts were built nearby to provide food and drink for the visitors who came.
 For about 35 years, the only way to reach the cave was by a steep and difficult hike that took several hours.
 In 1955, the cable car was built, shortening the ascent time to just 20 minutes.